Bristol New Bedford Campus Closed Wednesday, August 4

-Have you been feeling stressed, anxious, sad, hopeless, irritable or unfocused?
+Have you been feeling stressed, anxious, sad, hopeless, irritable, or unfocused?
 Have you noticed a friend who might be feeling this way?
 It’s okay to answer “yes” if that’s the case.
 These feelings could be a normal part of the college experience, but they could also be something that requires help to overcome.
 If you were in physical pain, you’d get it checked out.
 Mental health is just as important.

-Whether you are searching for tips to improve your emotional health, worried about a potential mental health problem, looking to help a friend or interested in becoming an advocate, a great first step is to visit these online resources for college students.
+Whether you are searching for tips to improve your emotional health, worried about a potential mental health problem, looking to help a friend, or interested in becoming an advocate, a great first step is to visit these online resources for college students.

+Mental health is a key part of your overall health.
 Brief screenings are the quickest way to determine if you or someone you care about should connect with a mental health professional - they are a checkup from your neck up.
 This program is completely anonymous and confidential, and immediately following the brief questionnaire you will see your results, recommendations, and key resources.

 The National Suicide Prevention Lifeline is a 24-hour, toll-free suicide prevention service available to anyone in suicidal crisis.
 When you call, you will be routed to the closest possible crisis center in your area.
 With over 120 crisis centers across the country, our mission is to provide immediate assistance to anyone seeking mental health services.
 Call for yourself, or someone you care about.
 Your call is free and confidential.
 Call for help at 1-800-273-TALK (8255).

 Through Half of Us, mtvU and The Jed Foundation aim to initiate a public dialogue to raise awareness about the prevalence of mental health issues and connect students to the appropriate resources to get help.